knative/docs/docs/install/knative-with-operators.md

    {{< tabs name="serving_cr" default="Install Current Serving (default)" >}}
-   {{% tab name="Install Current Serving (default)" %}} You can install the latest available Knative Serving in the operator by applying the following content of the Serving CR:
+   {{% tab name="Install Current Serving (default)" %}} You can install the latest available Knative Serving in the operator by applying a YAML file containing the following:

 ```
 apiVersion: v1